bluffingo/OpenSB/README.md

-# squareBracket 2.0
+# squareBracket Milestone 1 Maintained
-An attempt at rewriting squareBracket, with a different vision.
+This is a outdated version of Milestone 1 that doesn't have the BS5 stuff.

 ## How to set this up
 1. Install [composer](https://getcomposer.org/).